SIMITGROUP/ar3_robotarm_webservice/README.md

-all http traffic use get at the moment
+all http traffic use http GET at the moment

-## get
+# General Testing
 ---
 Command | Description
 --- | ---